nunezisrael/Tournament-Results/README.txt

 Test Scripts
 ------------

-The file "tournament_test.py" contains a series of test scripts that were used in order to create the program.
-When "tournament_test.py" runs it tests all the functions contained in "tournament.py" and successfully passes all the tests.
+The file "tournament_test.py" contains a series of test scripts that were used in order to properly create the program.
+When "tournament_test.py" runs it tests all the potential scenarios that are supposed to be successfull and checks wheter these passed or not.functions contained in "tournament.py" and successfully passes all the tests.